tcosolutions/betterscan/README.md

 Even more screenshots and integrations in **[Wiki](https://github.com/marcinguy/betterscan-ce/wiki)**

-OpenAI GPT plugin is available only in PRO version and requires paid OpenAI plan (billed per usage)

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)